 We had booked to dine that evening in the Bon Vivant restaurant as my husband was keen to try the Nordic Menu.
 There were plenty of choices for the rest of us on the regular menu; I took the Halibut & Mussel, and the kids chose the duck and sirloin dishes.
 The Nordic Menu was a five course affair, with selected wines for each course, with my husband being particularly impressed by the Veal & Tarragon and Pike Perch & Ginger dishes.
 The ambiance was great, very chilled with a live jazz trio performing on a small stage at the entrance to the restaurant.

-Feeling pleasantly full and content, we made our way along to the Atlantis Palace, an entertainment lounge with live show and a busy bar.
+Feeling pleasantly full and content, we made our way along to the Starlight, an entertainment lounge with live show and a busy bar.
 We took a table, got some refreshments in, and enjoyed the lively performance by Quantum XXL.
 The kids were worn out from all the activity, so when the midnight show started we decided to retire for the night.

 Breakfast in the Grande Buffet